Vayasu Pilichindi: Plot

 Raja, an orphan, is brought up by his friend Murali's mother and is the general manager for Murali's marketing agency.
 Murali treats Raja not just as a friend, but as a brother and depends on him for all business decisions.
 Raja is in love with Padma, a college student.
 Padma's relative Jayanthi is a young widow who works at Murali's office.
 Murali, an alcoholic with a roving eye, is not aware of Raja's love for Padma.
 Padma is the only girl who rejects Murali's advances.
 Though Jayanthi knows about the love affair between Raja and Padma, Raja's presence stimulates her sexually.
 Once she accompanies Raja and Padma for a film screening and unable to control her sexual feelings, comes out.
 Murali offers her a lift in his car; both get excited in the privacy of the car, but suddenly feel guilty about the incident.

 A disturbed Jayanthi avails leave and goes to her village and Padma joins her, as Raja goes on an official tour.
-Prabhu, planning to surprise Padma, proceeds to Jayanthi's village to meet Padma.
+Raja, planning to surprise Padma, proceeds to Jayanthi's village to meet Padma.
 When Raja lands at Jayanthi's home, she is alone as Padma has gone to attend a wedding in a nearby village.
 Jayanthi convinces Raja to stay back overnight, so that he can meet Padma the next day.
 Jayanthi arouses Raja in the night and they make love.
 Raja, feeling guilty about the whole event, writes a letter of apology to Jayanthi and leaves.
 Devastated to read the note when she returns to Jayanthi's house, Padma returns to Madras, where she starts distancing herself from Raja without revealing why.